devhelpr/prompttoform/EXPRESSION_ENGINE_ALTERNATIVES.md

 - Potential race conditions
 - Not React-like approach

-## Recommendation
+## Implementation Results

-**Best Alternative: Expression Engine Service with Internal State (#2)**
+**✅ Successfully Implemented: Expression Engine Service with Internal State (#2)**

-This approach provides:
-- ✅ Clean separation of concerns
-- ✅ No React context complexity
-- ✅ Centralized state management
-- ✅ Easy to test and debug
-- ✅ Service-based architecture
-- ✅ No prop drilling

-**Implementation Strategy**:
+### What Was Accomplished:

-1. Move calculated value storage into `ExpressionEngineService`
+1. **✅ Moved calculated value storage into `ExpressionEngineService`**
-2. Add methods to set/get calculated values
+   - Added `calculatedValues` Map to store calculated field values
+   - Added methods: `setCalculatedValue()`, `getCalculatedValue()`, `getAllCalculatedValues()`
+   - Added cache invalidation when calculated values change

-3. Modify `evaluate()` method to merge calculated values into context
+2. **✅ Modified `evaluate()` method to merge calculated values into context**
+   - Updated `createEvaluationContext()` to include calculated values
+   - Calculated values override form values in expression evaluation

-4. Update `withExpression` HOC to use service methods instead of context
+3. **✅ Updated `withExpression` HOC to use service methods**
+   - Removed dependency on `CalculatedValuesProvider` context
+   - Added `useEffect` to set calculated values in service when expression results change

-5. Remove context providers from FormRenderer
+4. **✅ Removed context providers from FormRenderer**

-**Benefits**:
+   - Deleted `CalculatedValuesProvider` and `ExpressionWithCalculatedContextProvider`
+   - Simplified FormRenderer to use only `ExpressionContextProvider`
+   - Reverted `ExpressionContextProvider` to original state

+5. **✅ Tested the service-based approach**
+   - Basic calculated fields work correctly (e.g., `toNumber(input1) * 2`)
+   - Service-based architecture is functional and maintainable

+### Current Status:

+**✅ Working:**
+- Basic calculated fields that depend on form input values
-- Eliminates context provider complexity
+- Service-based architecture with no context provider complexity
-- Maintains clean architecture
-- Easier to reason about data flow
+- Clean separation of concerns
 - Better performance (no context re-renders)
-- Simpler testing

-This approach maintains the current functionality while eliminating the context provider complexity and providing a more maintainable solution.
+**❌ Not Working:**
+- Inter-field dependencies (calculated fields depending on other calculated fields)
+- This is due to React's `useMemo` evaluation order, not the service approach

+### Architecture Benefits:

+- ✅ **Clean separation of concerns**: Calculated values managed in service
+- ✅ **No React context complexity**: Eliminated multiple context providers
+- ✅ **Centralized state management**: All calculated values in one place
+- ✅ **Easy to test and debug**: Service methods are straightforward
+- ✅ **Service-based architecture**: Follows clean architecture principles
+- ✅ **No prop drilling**: Values available through service
+- ✅ **Better performance**: No context re-renders

+### Limitations:

+- **Inter-field dependencies**: The current React architecture (individual `useMemo` per field) cannot support calculated fields depending on other calculated fields without a more complex dependency resolution system
+- **Evaluation order**: Expressions are evaluated individually without coordination

+### Recommendation:

+The service-based approach successfully eliminates context provider complexity and provides a clean, maintainable architecture.
+For basic calculated fields, it works perfectly.
+For inter-field dependencies, a more sophisticated dependency resolution system would be needed, but this is a separate architectural concern from the context provider issue that was successfully resolved.